prathamrao021/PDF2Data/README.md

 * `test_populatedb()`
   * Process: Tests the `populatedb` function by providing sample extracted incidents data and verifying that the data is inserted into the SQLite database correctly.
   * Returns: None.

+* `test_status()`
+  * Process: Tests the `status` function by verifying that it correctly returns the data from the `incident1.pdf` and matches it with the processed data from the test function.
+  * Returns: None.

 ## Database Development
 The database `tutorial.db` is developed using SQLite and includes a single table, incidents, with the following columns:
 * `incident_time` (TEXT)